 - the child is properly supervised at all times and has adequate meals, rest and recreation, when the child is not performing

-To apply for the licence you will need to:
+To apply for a chaperone licence you need to:

 - complete an enhanced disclosure Barring Service check

-If you are renewing your licence we would advise you to also complete the NSPCC online training.
+If you are renewing your licence we advise you to also complete the NSPCC online training.